LuLim14/StyleTransferBot/README.md

 + You can test my bot [here](https://t.me/StyleTranferBot), but for today you can use only if i will launch it locally

 # Features
-  + Telegram functional:
-     - pyTelegramBotAPI
   +  Libraries:
      - PyTorch
      - torchvision
      - PIL
+  + Losses:
+     - StyleLoss
+     - ContentLoss
-  + Models:
+  + Model:
      - Pre-trained VGG19
   + Optimizer:
      - LBFGS
-  + Losses:
+  + Telegram functional:
-     - StyleLoss
-     - ContentLoss
+     - pyTelegramBotAPI

 # Quick start
 The the easiest way: